About zoning bylaws

 If you want to use or develop your property in a way that is not allowed by the zoning bylaw, you may apply for a zoning change, also known as a zoning bylaw amendment or a rezoning.
 Council can consider a change only if the new use is allowed by the official plan.

-If you are able to apply for a rezoning, you must complete an application form which requires information identified by the minister and the municipality.
+To apply for a rezoning, you must complete an application form which requires information identified by the minister and the municipality.
 Most municipalities require that you pay an application fee.

 If local council refuses your zoning application, or if it does not make a decision within 90 days of the receipt of the complete application and fee, you may be able to appeal to the Ontario Land Tribunal (OLT).
 Note that council has 120, not 90, days to make a decision on a zoning application if it was submitted to the municipality on the same day as a request for a related official plan amendment.